mayank992/Multi-Line-Text-Selection/README.md

 ## Introduction

-This project aims to provide an extra functionality in google chrome web browser which allows a user to select multiple lines of text at the same time and user can copy the text.
+This project aims to provide an extra functionality in google chrome web browser which allows a user to select multiple lines of text at the same time and then copy the text.

 ## Installation